Thanks to Keeps for sponsoring this video! Head to https://keeps.com/legit for 50% off your first order of Keeps hair loss treatment!

 We have brakes.
 I like brakes.
 Brakes are nice, let's roll all right, so this is my first time ever driving an e30 bmw shifted into second third.
 Okay, i think.

 That's fourth right there, so the transmission feels really nice and it runs beautifully.
 It's very smooth, let's see, comes to a stop.
 We like that and let's give it a little bit of a hole shot.
 Oh ho-ho-ho, it doesn't have that much power whoa, i got ta say it chips in the second nicely, though, and it shifted at 6 500 rpm cool.
+The steering feels great.
+The previous owner said.
+He had replaced pretty much everything in the front end uh for the steering.
+He just needed an alignment, and it's not even that bad, but this car is tight and we're cruising man.

 I know the e30 is like just coveted amongst bmw enthusiasts.
 It's just supposedly a really well-built car that handles really nicely.
 I mean this is my first experience and i like it.
 This is really nice it just.